astrapi69/tree-api/README.md

 </div>

-Provide an api for trees.
+Provides an api for handling with tree structures

 > Please support this project by simply putting a Github <a class="github-button" href="https://github.com/astrapi69/tree-api" data-icon="octicon-star" aria-label="Star astrapi69/tree-api on GitHub">
 > Star ⭐</a>